isabelc/wp-family-tree/readme.txt

 === WP Family Tree ===
-Contributors: Arvind Shah, Sunil Shah
+Contributors: the_arv
 Donate link: http://www.esscotti.com/wp-family-tree-plugin/
 Tags: family tree, genealogy
 Requires at least: 2.8.6
 Tested up to: 3.0.0
 Stable tag: trunk

-WP Family Tree is a plugin for Wordpress that renders family trees on any Page or Post.
+WP Family Tree is a family tree generator plugin for Wordpress.
+Each family member have their own post within a "Family" category.
+In the family member posts you can specify birth dates, mother, father, etc. A complete family tree can be displayed on any page with the [family-tree] shortcode.

 == Description ==